Canadian Optimizer Logo

 This isn't about being clever or aggressive.
 It's about knowing what you can claim.
 And the system makes that surprisingly hard.

-The average amount H&R Block clients recover per return when claiming missed deductions and credits
+This is the average amount H&R Block clients recover per return when claiming missed deductions and credits.

 The #1 Mistake: Not Claiming What You're Owed